-I’m so passionate about helping overwhelmed, busy Mums find balance through simplicity and basically get their life in order, that I guess this post is a kick up the ****side to say come on, you CAN do this, even if you think you can’t!
+I’m so passionate about helping all of us find balance through simplicity and basically get their life in order, that I guess this post is a kick up the ****side to say come on, you CAN do this, even if you think you can’t!

-It may be difficult when you’ve got little kids and are worn out and worn down by juggling it all.
+It may be difficult when you’re worn out and worn down by juggling it all.
 But, take a deep breath, dig deep and say to yourself that your life IS worth showing up for.

 A REMINDER FOR US ALL